fierytortilla/musicShopProject/README.md

 **Music Shop Inventory**

-An app will be constructed to allow a music shopkeeper to track their shop's inventory.
+An app will be constructed to allow a music shopkeeper to track their shop's inventory (who is buying and who is selling).
 This is not an app which the customer will see, it is an admin/management app for the shop workers.

-MVP
+##MVP

 The inventory should track individual products, including a name, description, stock quantity, buying cost, and selling price.
 The inventory should track manufacturers, including a name and any other appropriate details.